noboru3a3b/FlightSim/README.md

 ### How to control a paper airplane:

-- Move the mouse cursor within the flight simulator screen.
+- Put the mouse cursor within the flight simulator screen.

 - Move the mouse cursor up ---> The nose of the plane will lower.
 - Move the mouse cursor down ---> The nose of the plane will rise.